 How to Sell Software

 Before you can 1031 exchange software, you will first need to sell it.
-There are hundreds of thousands of jobs for software sales in the United States, although most of these are based around user acquisition.
-If you are the owner of a piece of software (i.e. you built it or bought it, then you have every right to sell your intellectual property, hardware, userbase, and more in a full transfer of ownership.
+There are hundreds of thousands of jobs for software sales in the United States.
+Most of these are based around user acquisition.
+Are you the owner of a piece of software or a builder of it?
+Then you have every right to sell your intellectual property, hardware, userbase, and more in a full transfer of ownership.

 Depending on the quality of your product, it is generally not difficult to find buyers.
 In fact, many software developers in the startup universe simply built products just to sell them for enormous profits at later dates.
 If your “company” is nothing more than some of the best code ever written, then you will likely be selling simply the software’s “IP” in the event that there are no employees or pieces of hardware necessary to maintain the program.